 One of the major obstacles for this project is the working conditions.
-MLI is very thin with a spacing less than 0.8mm per layer.
+MLI is very thin with a spacing of roughly 0.42mm per layer.
 This poses a problem as large pressure sensors can deform and potentially damage the MLI when entering space.
 Space presents another problem as working in a vacuum prevents the movement of heat.
 Any heat that is produced by the sensor will not dissipate and can affect the boil off of the fluids.
 Also some materials act differently in space then on earth and should be avoided.

 A house of quality was used to determine the relation between customer needs and engineering requirements.
-From the HOQ it was determine that power consumption was the most important engineering characteristic.
+From the HOQ, it was determine that power consumption was the most important engineering characteristic.
 All engineering characteristics was used during conceptual design phase, but power consumption was heavily considered when creating the design.
 Three different concepts were designed.
 The three designs are single stage capacitor pressure sensor, multi-stage capacitor pressure sensor and fiber optic pressure sensor.
-With the use of a decision matrix, the fiber optics design was determined to be the most ideal concept followed by the multistage capacitor pressure sensor.
+With the use of a decision matrix, the fiber optics design was determined to be the most ideal concept followed by the multi-stage capacitor pressure sensor.
+The fiber optics design can be bought from the private market, from FISO, so team 15 pursued creating the single stage capacitor will function, so the single-stage capacitor advanced to the prototype phase.